jguinta/gt-spring-light-show/README.md

 ## Connect to the receiver
 ####    Wi-Fi Mode
       1. Connect your mobile device to the same network as the receiver.
       2. Choose Spotify or Local Player.
       3. Play your favorite music and enjoy the light show!
 ####    Ad-hoc
       1. Connect your mobile device to the WF 310 receiver directly, it should show up as WF310 in your mobile wi-fi manager.
       2. Play your favorite music via Local Player and enjoy the light show!

+Videos with setup and demonstration will be here shortly!!!